Poziom trudności: B2

 B1

-Meanwhile, data from a 2024 surveybadanie ankietowe in the US found that parents with children under age six are, on averageśrednio, in bedw łóżku for between eight and nine hours per night – well withinz dużym zapasem w granicach the recommendedzalecany range.
+Meanwhile, data from a 2024 surveybadanie ankietowe in the US found that parents with children under age six are, on averageśrednio, in bedw łóżku for between eight and nine hours per night – well withinz dużym zapasem w granicach the recommended rangezalecany zakres.
 Similarly, a French study, following more than 400 couples in the 36 months after birth, found that both mothers and fathers loggedodnotowały an average of eight hours' sleep or more at all time pointswe wszystkich punktach pomiarowych (although some individualsposzczególne osoby slept as little astak mało jak 4.25 hours per night, others as much asaż tyle co 12).

 B2